-For hosting inquiries, or inquiries on the following or other speech topics, please contact Robyn Stevens PR, firstname.lastname@example.org:
+For hosting, speaking or coaching inquiries, or inquiries on the following or other speech topics, please contact Mona directly at firstname.lastname@example.org:

-- Laws Relating to Selfies: Posting without permission, driving while taking selfies, tiger selfie laws, copyright, selfie laws to know when traveling
+- Selfie laws: Posting without permission, driving while taking selfies, tiger selfie laws, copyright, selfie laws to know while traveling

 - Laws when Hosting a Party: Noise, responsibility for guest injury, landlord/lease issues